windows11-on-web/kersonal-database/readme.md

 - Cd to the repo ```cd kersonal-database```
 - Run ```python main.py``` and you're done, The Database dummy data is being made

-NOTE: This uses our Lilyhosting API which is hosted on Katcode and Python which is making the dummy data for you.
+NOTE: This uses our Lilyhosting API which is hosted on Katcode and Python which is making the dummy data for you. and yes we dont ip ban you cuz this Lilyhosting API is used on the Cloud PCs that we host